ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 ## Finding and Starting a Book Project

+I published my first technical book, **[Backbone.js Testing][book_packt]**, in July, 2013.
+Now that I am coming down off the high of actually getting the book out to the world, I thought that I would take a little bit of time to reflect on my journey and write a series of posts about the adventures and tribulations of writing a technical book.

-This is the first in a series of posts describing my adventures and tribulations in the course of writing my first technical book, **[Backbone.js Testing][book_packt]**.
-In this post, I will look back on how I got roped into becoming an author, planning and scoping a prospective book outline, and signing a contract to begin work on the book.
+In this first post, I will look back on how I got roped into becoming an author, planning and scoping a prospective book outline, and signing a contract to begin work on the book.

 ## Why Write a Book?

 Writing a book is an enormous time commitment, puts pressure on your personal and work obligations, and has little or no chance of being financially a worthwhile endeavor.

-So, why do it?
+*So, why do it?*

-The quick answer for me is that I was very curious about the authorship experience and when Packt pitched me the book idea, it turned out to be for a subject I am deeply interested in - frontend web application testing.

-### Writing Tendencies
+The short answer is that (1) I liked the proposed topic, (2) I was already interested in writing, and (3) Packt Publishing had some fortuitous timing in pitching the project.

+### I Liked the Topic

+On the technical side of things, I have been interested in frontend web application testing for quite some time.
+Historically, testing JavaScript in web pages has been an arduous task, with very few good options and enormous amount of pain in any solution.
+For example, in 2011 I wrote [two][envjs_post01] [posts][envjs_post02] on testing frontend JavaScript using Env.js and Rhino.
+My solution was unreliable and hacked together, but at that point, at least it was *something*.

+Fast-forward to today, and with the rapid rise of Node.js on the backend and a whole host of new and exciting browser libraries, there are a lot more options for frontend testing.
+At Curiosity Media, we had a large Backbone.js web application that we were able to get a solid, modern test harness around using Mocha, Chai and Sinon.JS.

+### I Like to Write

 By way of a bit more background, software engineering is my second career.
 Before becoming a full-time geek, I was an intellectual property attorney,